Skip to main content

 You can also call Lifeline on 13 11 14 — 24 hours a day, 7 days a week.

-If you are have been affected by a natural disaster and want to know about available assistance, visit Disaster Assist.
+If you are have been affected by a disaster and want to know about available assistance, visit Disaster Assist.

 For more information about mental health support visit healthdirect or Head to Health.